MicrosoftDocs/altspace-vr/altspace-vr/journey.md

 ## 3. For guests & audiences

 You don't always have to be a host in AltspaceVR - sometimes you'll be a guest an audience member.
-For these occassions, you'll want to be familiar with the features and menus that come with the new territory.
+For these occasions, you'll want to be familiar with the features and menus that come with the new territory.

 |  Checkpoint  |  Outcome  |
 | --- | --- |